-Fees are based on several factors such as: type of plates requested, date of purchase, weight of the vehicle, year of the vehicle, manufactures suggested retail price or taxable value, purchase price, etc. Please do not call for a price quote.
-As too many factors decide the amount, we have to have all documents in our office and enter it into our system to give you an idea of your price.
+Fees are based on several factors such as: type of plates requested, date of purchase, weight of the vehicle, year of the vehicle, manufacturer’s suggested retail price or taxable value, purchase price, etc. Please do not call for a price quote as too many factors decide the amount.
+We have to have all documents in our office and enter it into our system to give you an idea of your price.

 Weight tickets may be required on pickups, vans, newly constructed trailers and trucks if the vehicle weight is questionable or documentation is from out of state.
 This applies to vehicles registered in Colorado for the first time, vehicles that have had a change in the body style or any vehicle that is constructed new or reconstructed.

 Colorado is a title issuing state; therefore, a title is required to transfer ownership on all motor vehicles, including motorcycles and trailers.
 When a vehicle is purchased from a private party who has a Colorado title, the following is required from the seller: